 Business Cycle Definition

-Business Cycle is defined as a series of repetitive upward and downward growth cycles in the pace of the company or economic activities of a country and guides the policymakers in the decision-making process.
+Business Cycle is a series of repetitive upward and downward growth cycles in the pace of the company or economic activities of a country and guides the policymakers in the decision-making process.
 Just because the cycles are repetitive doesn’t mean they can be avoided.
 In the larger scheme of things, cycles are just a part of theoretical knowledge a company tries to use in decision making.

 Phases of Business Cycle

-In general, every business cycle has multiple phases and depending on the country we can try to define business cycles.
-But let us take an example of the UK and try to define common phases of a business cycle that we can use across the world.
+In general, every business cycle has multiple phases and depends on the country.
+But let us take a general example and try to define common phases of a business cycle that we can use across the world.

 These phases are not entirely shown in the picture as themselves because of the reason that it is just the slope of the curve that is different.
-In an expansion stage, the slope is positive – like the one from a trough to peak (in the above figure).
+In an expansion stage, the slope is positive – like the one from a trough to a peak.
 Using such rough estimates, we can interpret the slope of the curves.

 #1 – Expansion Stage

 - In this stage of the business cycle, there will be a rise in employment, wages, GDP, and the economy.

 - Everything goes right – stock prices raise, people pay back their installments on time, and investment will be on the rise.